swisnl/laravel-fulltext/README.md

 #### An example of using this feature

-Think about when you have a blog and then you add this search functionality to your blogging system to search through your blog posts.
-Sometimes you do not want some posts to be appeared in search result, for example when a post is not published yet.
+If you have a blog and then added this search functionality to your blog to search through your blog posts.
+Sometimes you do not want some posts to appear in the search result, for example when a post is not published yet.
 This feature helps you to do it.

 ## Change log